VirginieBonhomme/Personal-Projects-for-Cybersecurity/Phishing Awareness Poster Series.md

 # Phishing Awareness Poster Series: Cybersecurity Education

 ## Project Overview
-As part of my journey into cybersecurity, I designed a series of **Phishing Awareness Posters** to educate employees about the dangers of phishing, network security, and the importance of two-factor authentication (2FA).
-This project allowed me to combine my skills in educational content creation, visual design, and campaign strategy to promote a culture of security awareness.
+As a volunteer at IQEQ Law, I developed a comprehensive Phishing Awareness Poster Series aimed at educating the firm's employees about the risks of phishing, enhancing network security, and promoting the use of two-factor authentication (2FA).
+This initiative allowed me to leverage my expertise in educational content creation, visual design, and campaign strategy to foster a culture of security awareness within the legal firm.

 ## Project Details

 ### Educational Content Creation
-I developed clear, concise, and accessible information on common phishing tactics, network security practices, and methods for protecting sensitive data.
-My goal was to ensure the messages were easy to understand, even for those with minimal technical knowledge.
+I crafted clear, concise, and accessible information detailing common phishing tactics, best practices for network security, and strategies for safeguarding sensitive data.
+My objective was to present the information in a manner that is easily understandable for all employees, regardless of their technical background.

 ### Visual Design
-To capture attention and encourage engagement, I used vibrant, engaging visuals that illustrate key concepts.
-Each poster is designed to be eye-catching yet informative, using minimalistic icons and high-contrast colors to emphasize the importance of the cybersecurity topics covered.
+To ensure the posters effectively captured attention and encouraged engagement, I employed vibrant and engaging visuals that clearly illustrate key cybersecurity concepts.
+Each poster features eye-catching designs with minimalistic icons and high-contrast colors, highlighting the critical importance of the cybersecurity topics addressed.

 ### Awareness Campaign Strategy
-I strategically planned the distribution of these posters across my workplace, placing them in high-traffic areas where my coworkers are likely to pause and read.
-This ensures repeated exposure to the messages, increasing retention and encouraging secure behavior.
+I strategically arranged the placement of these posters throughout IQEQ Law’s break rooms and other high-traffic areas where employees are likely to take breaks and absorb the information.
+This placement strategy ensures that the security messages receive repeated exposure, thereby enhancing retention and promoting secure behavior among staff members.

 ### Feedback and Iteration
-Throughout the project, I gathered feedback from coworkers on the effectiveness of the posters.
-This allowed me to refine my designs and improve the messaging for future iterations, ensuring the content remained relevant and engaging.
+Throughout the project, I solicited feedback from employees to assess the effectiveness of the posters.
+This input enabled me to refine the designs and improve the messaging for subsequent iterations, ensuring that the content remained relevant, engaging, and impactful for the firm’s workforce.

 ## Poster Series Highlights
 Here are some of the key posters from the series: